-Development in a High voltage electricity line buffer:

-- is located and designed in a manner that maintains a high level of security of supply; - b. is located and design so not to impede upon the functioning and maintenance of high voltage electrical infrastructure.

-Development does not involve works in a high voltage electricity line buffer.

-Overland flow path (refer Overlay map - Overland flow path to determine if the following assessment criteria apply)

-Note - The applicable river and creek flood planning levels associated with defined flood event (DFE) within the inundation area can be obtained by requesting a flood check property report from Council.

-Development:

-- minimises the risk to persons from overland flow; a. - does not increase the potential for damage from overland flow either on the premises or other premises, public land, watercourses, roads or infrastructure.

-Development:

-- maintains the conveyance of overland flow predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment; - does not concentrate, intensify or divert overland b. flow onto an upstream, downstream or surrounding property.
+a. maintains adequate access for any required maintenance or upgrading work; b. minimises risk of harm to people and property.
+PO99 E99 Development in a High voltage electricity line buffer: Development does not involve works in a high voltage a. is located and designed in a manner that maintains a high level of security of supply; electricity line buffer. b. is located and design so not to impede upon the functioning and maintenance of high voltage electrical infrastructure.
+Overland flow path (refer Overlay map - Overland flow path to determine if the following assessment criteria apply) Note - The applicable river and creek flood planning levels associated with defined flood event (DFE) within the inundation area can be obtained by requesting a flood check property report from Council.
+PO1 00 No example provided.
+Development: a. b. minimises the risk to persons from overland flow; does not increase the potential for damage from overland flow either on the premises or other premises, public land, watercourses, roads or infrastructure.
+PO101 No example provided.
+Deve elopment: a. maintains the conveyance of overland flow predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment; does not concentrate, intensify or divert overland flow onto an upstream, downstream or surrounding property.
 Note - A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding premises.
 Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow.

-Development does not:
+PO102 Development does not: No example provided.

-- directly, indirectly or cumulatively cause any increase in overland flow velocity or level; - increase the potential for flood damage from overland flow either on the premises or other premises, public lands, watercourses, roads or infrastructure.
+- directly, indirectly or cumulatively cause any increase in overland flow velocity or level; - increase the potential for flood damage from b. overland flow either on the premises or other premises, public lands, watercourses, roads or infrastructure.